 - Quiet drivetrain – With the advent of clutch type rear derailleurs (SRAM Type 2 and Shimano Shadow Plus) chainslap is heavily minimized because the derailleur does not move as freely.
 The chain is also shorter and has more tension in a 1X drivetrain, which also helps on noise with riding over rough terrain.

 Since you are only running a single front ring you’ll want to have the most range you can get in your cassette.
-Typical cassettes that a lot of riders use are 11/12T-34/36T.
+Typical cassettes that a lot of riders use are 11/12T-34/36T but extended cassette ranges are coming out each model year.
 SRAM and Shimano both offer a wide range of modern cassettes in 9 to 11 speed models.
+Check out the cassette extenders at the bottom of this section for options to increase the range of your cassette up to 40T/42T with a special cog.

 If you’re looking to buy a 9-speed cassette online I suggest checking out Jenson USA for the best selection and prices.

-What size and type of rear derailleur do I need?
+What size and type of rear derailleur do I need for a 1X drivetrain?

-When looking at rear derailleurs you’re going to more than likely need a medium cage derailleur (Shimano calls this GS).
-Since you’re not shifting front chainrings, chain growth is not as much of an issue allowing you to run shorter chain lengths as well as using medium or even short cage derailleurs.
+When looking at rear derailleurs you’re going to more than likely need a medium cage derailleur.
+Since you’re not shifting front chainrings, chain growth is not as much of an issue allowing you to run shorter chain lengths as well as using medium or even short cage derailleurs (if your chaingrings/cassette combo allows).
 Shorter derailleurs also have the side benefit of being more out of the way from rocks and other obstacles that can damage long cage derailleurs more easily.
+On cassettes with 42 tooth cogs I’d probably stick with a long or medium cage derailleur.

 I would suggest looking at getting a clutch type derailleur if you can for a 1X drivetrain setup.
 These new style derailleurs called Type 2 by SRAM and Shadow Plus by Shimano don’t have the free play in the cage like older derailleurs.
 They keep tension on the chain much better, making it much harder to drop a chain.
 Since these derailleurs don’t shake up and down they don’t make hardly any noise, keeping the drivetrain quiet over rough conditions.